A flow approach to the monotonicity of shape functionals: An alternative proof of Proposition via continuous symmetrization

 \begin{definition}[Steiner symmetrization] Let $\Omega\subset\R^{2}$ be a measurable set, fix a line $l$ in $\R^{2}$ and denote $\tau$ the unit normal to $l$.
 Let $\Omega_{x}:=\{x+t\tau\in \Omega:t\in \R\}$ be the cross-section of $\Omega$ passing through $x$.
 Let $\Omega^{*}_{x}:=\{x+s\tau:|s|<\mathcal{H}^{1}(\Omega_{x})/2\}$ be the line segment centered at $x$ and perpendicular to $l$.
 We call the domain $\Omega^{*}:=\cup_{x\in l}\Omega^{*}_{x}$ the Steiner symmetrization of $\Omega$ with respect to the line $l$. \end{definition}

-Using notations in Definition \ref{def:Steiner symmetrization}, the continuous Steiner symmetrization of a convex planar domain $\Omega$ with respect to $l$ can be defined by Here $M(x)$ is the midpoint of $\Omega_{x}$.
+Using the notation from Definition \ref{def:Steiner symmetrization}, the continuous Steiner symmetrization of a convex planar domain $\Omega$ with respect to $l$ can be defined by Here $M(x)$ is the midpoint of $\Omega_{x}$.
 Intuitively, the continuous Steiner symmetrization $\Omega^{t}$ is a domain formed by transforming each line segment $\Omega(x)$ in the direction $\tau$ until its midpoint $M(x)$ coincides with the point $z^{t}$.
 Figure \ref{fig-rectangle-0} illustrates the action of continuous Steiner symmetrization on triangles.

-The continuous symmetrization, which is a generalization of the Steiner symmetrization, was first introduced by P\'{o}lya and Szeg\"{o}\cite{PS51}, dealing with the monotonicity of shape functional under continuous deformations.
+The continuous Steiner symmetrization, which is a generalization of the Steiner symmetrization, was first introduced by P\'{o}lya and Szeg\"{o}\cite{PS51}, dealing with the monotonicity of shape functional under continuous deformations.
 Different versions of it have been studied by Solynin\cite{Solynin92} and Brock\cite{Brock95,Brock00}.
 The difference in cases of convex domains is only in the way of defining "continuity parameters".
 The version studied in \cite{Brock95,Brock00} is more general and it works even for non-connected domains.
-We refer the readers to these papers and to the elegant book \cite{Henrot} and the recent paper \cite{Solynin20} for the properties of this transformation.
+We refer the readers to these papers and to the excellent book \cite{Henrot} and the recent paper \cite{Solynin20} for the properties of this transformation.

-An important property of the continuous Steiner symmetrization is that the torsional rigidity of $\Omega^{t}$ increases with respect to $t$.
+An important property of the continuous Steiner symmetrization is that the torsional rigidity of $\Omega^{t}$ increases with respect to $t$ (see \cite{Brock95} or the classic monograph \cite{PS51}).
 With this fact, we present another proof of Proposition \ref{rectangle-thm}.

 \begin{proof}[Proof of Proposition \ref{rectangle-thm}] Let $\varphi(s)=T(R(s))$.
 For $s\in (0,1)$, we let the vertices of $R(s)$ be denoted by $A,B,C,D$, where $|AB|=s$ and $|AD|=s^{-1}$.

 In the first step, we apply continuous Steiner symmetrization(CSS) to $R(s)$ with respect to the line $l_{1}$, which is the perpendicular bisector of the diagonal $BD$.
 This process generates a family of parallelograms $\{R(s)^{t}\}_{t\in[0,1]}$ with vertices $\{A_{t}, B_{t}, C_{t},D_{t}\}$, where $B_{t}=B$ and $D_{t}=D$.
 See Figure \ref{fig-rectangle-1}.